A bike fit often involves changing out one or more components to improve your comfort or function.

 Saddles, stems, handlebars, aerobars, tri conversions, bar tape, cycling shoes, insoles, pedal spacers, and cleat shims are items I stock or can order in.

 What is a tri crankset?
 One with shorter arms than commonly available, to allow for a more aero position without closing off your hip angle detrimentally.
-Made by Cobb Cycling.
+Options available from Cobb (now Speed and Comfort) and Rotor.
 A must have for height challenged triathletes wanting to get an optimal fit, but also used by tall athletes who like a high cadence.

 Turning a road bike into a tri bike is a cost saving measure with a lot of compromise as the fit positions are very different.